Diamond FMS

 Insufficient insight into the consequences: The entrepreneur did not immediately see the impact of the broken disinfectant on turnover.

-No calculation of return on investment (ROI): There was no clear analysis of how the investment would be recouped.
+No return on investment (ROI) calculation: There was no clear analysis of how the investment would be recouped.

 How do you solve it?

-- Long-term view: Evaluate how not replacing the sanitizer will impact future profitability.
+3. Long-term vision: Evaluate how not replacing the disinfectant will impact future profitability.

 Application of Diamond

-With Diamond it was calculated what the investment in a new disinfectant would cost and how much turnover this would generate.
-The system showed that the investment was financially sensible and could be substantiated with figures to financiers.
-In addition, with Diamond the entrepreneur could monitor the future situation to be sure that the investment yielded as planned.
+Diamond calculated the cost of investing in a new disinfectant and the revenue it would generate.
+The system demonstrated that the investment was financially sound and could be substantiated with figures for financiers.
+Moreover, Diamond allowed the entrepreneur to monitor the future situation to ensure the investment paid off as planned.